youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 >
 > * Trusted authorities must exist that can vouch for the identify of a client or a server
 > * Trusted sources of encryption technology that can be used by clients and servers to encrypt their communications must also exist
-> * Support for the associated techniques and technologies in the code that implements the client and server applications
+> * Support in the code for the associated techniques and technologies that are used to implement client and server applications
 >
 > The umbrella for all these things is called the [Public Key Infrastructure(PKI)](https://en.wikipedia.org/wiki/Public_key_infrastructure).
 There are four components to PKI that implement the requirements outlined above:
 >
-> * **Public Key Encrytion** - A public key can be safely shared by the owner, with another party, that provides the other party with the ability to encrypt and decrypt a conversation.
+> * **Public Key Encryption** - A public key can be safely shared by the owner, with another party, that provides the other party with the ability to encrypt and decrypt a conversation.
 The owner of a public key has a corresponding private key that is not shared.
 A public key can only decrypt information that was encrypted with the corresponding private key.
 Likewise, the private key is required to decrypt information that was encrypted with a public key.
 This asymmetric characteristic of the encryption guarantees that information can be securely shared between known parties to a conversation.
 > * **Certificates** - contain the identity of the holder as well as the certificate owner's public key.
 A certificate also includes information about the trusted authority that issued the certificate.
 > * **Certificate Authorities(CA)** - are the trusted source of identity information.
 They can also issue certificates or delegate that authority to a Registration Authority.
 > * **Registration Authority (RA)** - are a trusted source of certificates.
 Any certificates issued by an RA will also contain the certificate of the CA that authorized them to issue certificates.
 This is required to ensure the trust requirement can be met.
 In other words, RAs themselves are only trusted because they can prove that they're trusted by a CA.